 Content advertising, also known as native ads, are suggested reading posts shown typically at the bottom of an organic post.
 The most popular form of native ads is Taboola.
 You will see them advertising something about “The Brave Doctor In Flint Who Refused To Be Silenced” by Forbes.
 They are essentially clickbait, although many of the articles on Mantis are informative and actually worth reading.
 Traffic Roots does not have content ads, also known as native ads.

-A good day of content ad clicks gets closed to almost the full payout from Traffic Roots.
+A good day of content ad clicks on Mantis gets closed to almost the full payout from Traffic Roots.

 Mantis pays out more for display ads